Biology (BIO)

 Investigation of the parameters necessary for effective experimental design and interpretation in the biological and biomedical research fields.

 Special and advanced topics in biology.
-May be repeated once with change in content.
+May be repeated up to three times with change in content.

 Material covered includes viral replication, molecular regulation, cellular life cycle, and pathogenesis; evolution, emerging diseases, and epidemiology; and prevention and control of viral diseases.
 Viruses which infect humans, domestic animals, and plants will be the focus.
 The global health perspective will be addressed throughout.